Double Wide Veneer Pack

 Double Wide Maple Veneer Pack

-- each pack includes 21 Core grade sheets
+- each pack includes 21 Core or Prime grade sheets

 Handle with care to prevent these large sheets from splitting.
 If that happens, simply add a bead of glue and press together with masking tape till it dries.